Rajith0417/VisualAlpha/README.md

 ## Edge cases

-- Does your algorithm work for any given set of coins?
+- Does your algorithm work for any given set of coins? no
-- Can you ask for negative change?
+- Can you ask for negative change? yes and exception added
-- Can you ask for a change value smaller than the smallest coin value?
+- Can you ask for a change value smaller than the smallest coin value? yes and exception added

 ## Setup